kswhyte/git-rebase/README.md

 **Is there a safe way to merge your changes without risking any conflicts, and missing out on all the other changes made?**

 Sound the rebase sirens and call rebaseman.
-This is the kind of context that calls for a git rebase.
+This is situation calls for a git rebase.

+## How do I do it?

+Let's say the branch your rebasing on is `master`.
+Make sure the local version is up to date wit the remote:
+`git checkout master`
+`git pull`
+`git checkout my-new-feature-branch`

+A straightforward rebase has a pretty simple command structure:
+`git rebase <branch>`
+...where `<branch>` is the one you're rebasing off of.
+So here, you'll run
+`git rebase master`
+Assuming there's no conflicts, that's all the rebase needs!

 ## Quick Tips